rrquizon1/MachXO3D-SPI-Internal-Flash-Programming-using-STM32/README.md

 ![image](https://github.com/user-attachments/assets/dc502ad6-be00-4f2c-86f4-9f67c3673d6e)

 Some challenges for STM32 implementation:
-1. For STM32F411 Discovery board implementation, I can only have one image as the internal flash image is around 260 kB with the internal flash only around 512 kB.
+1. Limited Storage on STM32F411: Unlike the Raspberry Pi, which offers significantly more storage, the STM32F411 Discovery board has only 512 KB of internal flash.
+With an internal flash image size of approximately 260 KB for a 9400-density device, this allows for just one image.
+However, when targeting lower-density devices, it may be possible to fit two images within the available memory.
 See below for the memory region allocation:
  ![image](https://github.com/user-attachments/assets/55e7d559-24bb-4c6d-ae8b-6539bf7576d3)

-2. My raspberry pi operation for Verify operation involves reading all contents of the internal flash and putting in an array to be compared with the original bitstream array.
-Because of the small size of SRAM of STM32, this is not feasible thus a frame by frame comparison was done to save SRAM space.
+2. Optimized Verification Process: To improve efficiency and reliability, the verify operation was restructured to perform frame-by-frame verification, ensuring a more optimized and scalable implementation.